The Ultimate South America Travel Guide

 Tips to Prevent & Manage Altitude Sickness

-• Coca tea or coca leaves: A traditional Andean remedy.
+• Drink coca tea, a traditional Andean remedy.

 rio de janeiro.avif